Nooby/nooby.github.io/index.md

 __Team Lead__

-- Design and Development of the Trading Engine (Matching Engine and Customer Bookkeeping).
+- Design and Development of the BSDEX Trading Engine, including the Matching Engine and Customer Bookkeeping.
-- Design and Development of Internal (Market Supervision, Price Information) as well as External Interfaces (Rest API, FIX Gateway and  WebSocket Gateway).
+- Design and Development of Internal (Market Supervision, Price Information) and External Interfaces (Rest API, FIX & WebSocket Gateway).
 - Staff management and staff selection for the Trading Engine Team.
 - Responsible for the organisation and coordination of the Team.